mfbmina/contact_book/README.md

 - Could add some "loading" mechanism to when the API call is still running.
 - Change docker to actually build the FE.
 - Test where API call are needed should be mocked to have a return from an API.
+- Add email and phone validation.
+- As a good practice in the FE, I could have changed the API response to camelcase.
+- Organize the components better under its own folders.